F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 Once the Package is installed, you will use the REST endpoints to configure the Cloud Failover Extension.

 #.
-Using a RESTful API client like Postman, send a GET request to the URI
+Using a RESTful API client, send a GET request to the URI
    ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is running properly.
 You should receive an expect response of `success` after you have posted this declaration.

-For example:
+   For illustration purposes, the example below uses `curl` on the BIG-IP itself and the utililty `jq` to pretty print the json output:

    .. code-block:: shell

+   [admin@bigip-A:Active:In Sync] config # curl -su admin: -X GET http://localhost:8100/mgmt/shared/cloud-failover/info | jq .
     {
         "message": "success"
     }